Secure Shell

 Step 4

-Use no ip ssh rekey time command.
+Router(config)# no ip ssh rekey time

-Use no ip ssh rekey volume command.
+Router(config)# no ip ssh rekey volume

 SSH rekeying is enabled on the device, improving session security through periodic key renewal.

-Verifying SSH rekey configuration
+Verify SSH rekey configuration

 Verification ensures that SSH rekeying is correctly configured and operational on the device.

-Router#show ip ssh
+Router# show ip ssh

 SSH Enabled - version 2.0